 We look for ways to reduce the impact of a traffic misdemeanors by scheduling a pretrial conference with the prosecutor to seek meaningful reductions.
 This often can result in a misdemeanor being reduced to a civil infraction thereby saving a person from having a criminal record.
 In addition, getting a traffic misdemeanor reduced to a lower offense can also result in meaningful reduction in points and insurance premium savings.
 It is a wise investment to fight every traffic ticket!

 Operating While Intoxicated

-As we have said, Operating while Intoxicated (OWI) is always one of the most prevalent crimes on every district court docket.
-Like most people, you have probably not heard of the Michigan Drunk Driving Audit.
+As we have said, Operating while Intoxicated (OWI) is always one of the most prevalent crimes on every district court lineup.
 The Michigan Drunk Driving Audit is a website which compiles detailed statistics regarding drunk cases based upon information obtained from police agencies and courts.
-In 2018, there were approximately 2,200 individuals tested for drugs or alcohol and most resulting a criminal charge of operating while intoxicated or under the influence of drugs.
-The statistics are further broken with details as to the number of individuals with a blood alcohol content of (BAC) of .17% or greater.
-In 2018, approximately 750 individuals in Macomb County that provided a test result were positive for alcohol at .17% or greater, constituting “Super Drunk Driving“.
+In 2019, there were approximately 2,200 individuals tested for drugs or alcohol Macomb County.
+The statistics are further broken with based upon blood alcohol content of (BAC).
+In 2018, approximately 600 individuals in Macomb County tested with an elevated BAC result of .17% or greater, constituting “Super Drunk Driving“.

 There are many legal and technical aspects to a drunk driving case.
-At the very least, you probably have the following questions if you are facing a drunk driving offense:
+Here are few frequently asked DUI questions:

 - Can the case be dismissed?